-No separate items will be scheduled for size, thickness, material, profile, galvanized or Galvanised baked enamel finished items.
+No separate items will be scheduled for size, thickness, material, profile, galvanised or baked enamel finished items.

-The rate shall cover the cost of removing of existing rainwater goods inclusive of brackets and sundry items from timber or steel purlins and trusses, the cost of any scaffolding, temporary supports, hoisting facilities etc and the allowance of credit for material to become the property of the Contractor and to be removed from the site.
+The rate shall cover the cost of removing of existing rainwater goods inclusive of brackets and sundry items from timber or steel purlins and trusses, the cost of any scaffolding, temporary supports, hoisting facilities etc. and the allowance of credit for material to become the property of the Contractor and to be removed from the site.

-BA.10 Miscellaneous items: Miscellancous ILCIII 3.
+BA.10 Miscellaneous items:

-(a) Measured b١ / number:
+(a) Measured by number: